Succinct Planar Encoding with Minor Operations: Succinct encoding of planar graphs

 For a given unlabeled planar graph $G$ we refer to the encoding described in this section as \textit{basic encoding of $G$}.
-Recently Kammer and Meintrup~\cite{cloud22} have shown that the encoding can be constructed in $O(n)$ time using $O(n)$ bits during the construction phase{\ when an unlabeled simple planar graph is given as the input}.
-Our two modifications (assigning micro labels in a non-arbitrary way and extensions to the lookup table) have negligible impact on the runtime and space usage of the construction.
-The result is summarized in the following theorem.
+Kammer and Meintrup~\cite{cloud22} have shown that the encoding can be constructed in $O(n)$ time using $O(n)$ bits\full{\ during the construction phase when an unlabeled simple planar graph is given as the input}.
+Our modifications have negligible impact on the runtime and space usage of the construction.
+This results in the following theorem.

 \begin{theorem} Let $G$ be an unlabeled planar graph and $\mathcal{H}(n)$ the entropy of encoding a planar graph with $n$ vertices.
 There exists a basic encoding of $G$ into a global graph, mini graphs and micro graphs that uses $\mathcal{H}(n)+o(n)$ bits total.
 The basic encoding provides static translation mappings for the global graph, each mini graph and each micro graph.
-For each micro graph the encoding provides degree, adjacency, (color-filtered) neighbhorhood, (batch) edge/vertex deletion and label-preserving merge operations in $O(1)$ time.
+For each micro graph the encoding provides degree, adjacency, (color-filtered) neighborhood, (batch) edge/vertex deletion and label-preserving merge operations in $O(1)$ time.
 The basic encoding can be constructed in $O(n)$ time using $O(n)$ bits. \end{theorem}